Center-for-Health-Data-Science/pdbcraft/README.md

 **pdbcraft** is a lightweight Python package for parsing and manipulating PDB files.

-**pdbcraft** has no external dependencies and stores data in simple data structures (nested dictionaries and lists) that can be easily modified with external tools if needed.
+**pdbcraft** has no external dependencies and stores data in simple data structures (nested dictionaries) that can be easily modified with external tools if needed.

 With **pdbcraft**, you can:

-* Remove models, chains, segments, residues, and atoms.
+* Remove selected models, chains, segments, residues, and atoms.
+* Keep only selected models, chains, segments, residues, and atoms.
 * Renumber models and residues.
 * Rename chains, segments, residues, and atoms.
 * Merge structures.
 * Move atoms from one residue, segment, chain, or model to another place in the structure or to a new structure.
 * Sort the atoms of specific residues according to a custom order.
 * Write a PDB file of your structure.
 * Write a FASTA file containing the sequences of the chains found in your structure.
-You can also write multiple FASTA files containing all chains in a specific model, all instances of a specific chain in all models, or each chain of each model separately.
+You can also write multiple FASTA files containing all chains in a specific model, all instances of a specific chain in all models, or each model's chain separately.
 * ... all while your CONECT data, if present in the original structure, get updated accordingly.

 However, **pdbcraft** does not perform complex tasks such as structural alignments, hydrogen bond detection, or secondary structure assignment.
 For these operations, we recommend packages such as [BioPython](https://biopython.org/docs/1.75/api/index.html), which covers a broader scope.